-Set a budget
+Set a Budget

-Think about how many guests you’re inviting (tip – remember you only need one invite per couple or family, not one per person – it may sound obvious but we get so many calls from brides that have ordered too many).
+Think about how many guests you’re inviting.
+Remember you only need one invite per couple or family, not one per person – it may sound obvious but it’s a common mistake.

-Wallets are great for including lots of extra information inserts, RSVP cards as well as the main invitations themselves.
+Wallets are great for including lots of extra information, inserts and RSVP cards as well.
 There are also in-between options that give you the freedom of a wallet on the budget of a traditional card.

 Card textures can make a big difference to the overall feel of an invitation, from rustic matte textures to contemporary pearlescent effects to vintage tapestry styles.
-Consider printing or foil stamping the front of the cards, or use peel-off stickers (with a steady hand!).
+Consider printing or foil stamping the front of the cards, or use peel-off stickers.

 Embellishments come in a huge range of colours and styles, and can bring a dash of colour to the invitation.
 Mount these on to contrasting cards and papers.

-Add the envelopes
+Add the Envelopes

 You can create really professional-looking invitations by buying cards ready folded and inserts ready cut.
-However if you have a large number of invitations to go out on a tight budget then it could save money to buy a few card-making tools, then create everything yourself from scratch – if you’ve got time of course.
+However, if you have a large number of invitations to go out on a tight budget then it could save money to buy a few card-making tools.
+This way you can create everything yourself from scratch – if you’ve got the time of course.

-If all else fails…
+If all Else Fails